"If

 a bright, clear, cold morning watching the shuttle Challenger climb

 toward space.
 Suddenly, the vapor trail ended in an unexpected puff of white smoke.
-Then
+Too

-the two Solid Rocket Boosters emerged, separated, both still burning intensely,
+soon!
+Then the two Solid Rocket Boosters emerged, separated, both still burning

-performing an agonizing slow-motion ballet across the sky.
-That wasnt supposed to
+intensely, performing an agonizing slow-motion ballet across the sky.
+That wasnt

-happen!
-Shaking and nauseated, I watched the diverging smoke trails that told me none
+supposed to happen!
+Shaking and nauseated, I watched the diverging smoke trails that

-of those six astronauts and a teacher would return safely.
+told me none of those seven - six astronauts and a teacher would ever return

 In Orlando, we worked on new systems no one had ever built before.
 My